AhmedAmin90/Business-Articles/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 #  BUSINESS ARTICLES !

-> In this project, I created a web application using Ruby on Rails for writing business articles dividing into four categories (Enterprenurship, Marketing, Economy and Technology).
+> In this project, I created a web application using Ruby on Rails for writing business articles dividing into four categories (Entrepreneurship, Marketing, Economy, and Technology).
 # In this application:
 - You can create a new user.
 - Users can create and vote articles and edit and delete only their articles.
 - The header and footer are fixed for all pages.
-- The home page contains two sections, the main section which has the article with large number of votes:
+- The home page contains two sections, the main section which has the article with the largest number of votes:

 <img src="./imgs/homepage-1.png">

-and the second one four boxes each box represent one category and contain the details of most recent article in this category.
+and the second one four boxes each box represent one category and contain the details of the most recent article in this category.

 <img src="./imgs/homepage-2.png">

-- The category archive page contain all articles cards under this category, and this card contains:
+- The category archive page contains all articles cards under this category, and this card contains:
 1. Title
 2. Author name
 3. 150 letters from the article.